lingzhiyxp/PromptGuard/README.md

 # Introduction
-This is the official code for "PromptGuard : Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models" We have released our pretrained model on [Hugging Face](https://huggingface.co/).
-Please check out how to use it for inference
+This is the official code for "PromptGuard : Soft Prompt-Guided Unsafe Content Moderation for Text-to-Image Models" We have released our pretrained model on [Hugging Face](https://huggingface.co/Prompt-Guard/PromptGuard_weights).
+Please check out how to use it for inference.
 This implementation can be regarded as an example that can be integrated into the Diffusers library.

 # Training Dataset